 2. a.
 An employee seeking a transfer to a different work unit shall submit a written transfer

-request to his/her Appointing Authority or designee prior to posting.
+request to Human Resources Department or designee prior to posting.

-b.
-An employee seeking a transfer to a different work facility under the jurisdiction of another Appointing Authority shall submit a written transfer request to that Appointing Authority or designee.

 3. a.
 Selection between employees seeking a transfer other than a substantial change in

-duties shall be made on the basis of seniority from among those employees considered by the Appointing Authority to be able to adequately perform the duties of the position.
+duties shall be made on the basis of seniority from among those employees considered by the Employer to be able to adequately perform the duties of the position.

 b.
 An employee seeking a transfer involving a substantial change in duties

-shall submit a written transfer request to his/her Appointing Authority or designee and selection shall be made on the basis of seniority from among those employees considered by the Appointing Authority to be qualified to perform the duties of the position.
+shall submit a written transfer request to the Human Resources Department or designee and selection shall be made on the basis of seniority from among those employees considered by the Employer to be qualified to perform the duties of the position.

-4. Requests for transfers shall be kept on file and shall be considered and, where appropriate, implemented by the Appointing Authority or designee prior to the filling of any vacancy.
+4. Requests for transfers shall be kept on file and shall be considered and, where appropriate, implemented by the Employer prior to the filling of any vacancy.

-5. An employee who moves from one Appointing Authority within a Department/Agency to another facility under a different Appointing Authority within the same Department/Agency without a change in classification or job title and without an interruption of continuous service shall retain all seniority for the purpose of this Agreement and shall not otherwise be subject to a probationary period.

 Reassignment